martinboers/plcnext-book/src/ch02-04-disabling-features.md

 First, take a copy of the system file `Device.acf.settings`:

-> The `/etc/plcnext/Device.acf.settings` file is installed as part of the firmware file system and should not be edited, for reasons given in the "Firmware" section of this book.

 ```text
 # cp /etc/plcnext/Device.acf.settings /opt/plcnext/appshome/Custom.acf.settings
 (result)
 ```

+> The `/etc/plcnext/Device.acf.settings` file is installed as part of the firmware file system and should not be edited, for reasons given in the "Firmware" section of this book.

-> The acronym *acf* is short for *Application Component Framework*, which is the framework used by all PLCnext components.
+> The acronym *acf* is short for [*Application Component Framework*][acf-info], which is the framework used by all PLCnext components.
 You will learn more about this framework later, when you start writing your own PLCnext runtime components.

 Next, edit the `Custom.acf.settings` file, using either the `nano` or `vi` (vim) editor on the PLC, as follows: